-Harm OCD is a subset of obsessive-compulsive disorder (OCD) in which the individual experiences intrusive thoughts of engaging in harmful behavior toward themselves or others.
+Harm OCD is a subset of obsessive-compulsive disorder (OCD) in which someone experiences intrusive thoughts of engaging in harmful behavior toward themselves or others.
 This is often accompanied by compulsive behaviors designed to decrease the anxiety associated with those disturbing thoughts.
 Without assistance from a trained mental health professional, symptoms of harm OCD can increase or worsen over time.

 Harm OCD vs. Traditional OCD

 OCD is an anxiety-related disorder characterized by obsessions and/or compulsions.
 Obsessions are recurrent, unwanted, and distressing thoughts, images, or impulses.1 Harm OCD is specific to a fear of harming oneself or others and subsequent checking compulsions.
-For example, your harm OCD could manifest as a fear of running someone over with your vehicle; the compulsion would be checking to make sure you haven’t.
+For example, your harm OCD could manifest as a fear of running someone over with your vehicle, and the compulsion would be checking to make sure you haven’t.

 People can typically discern fleeting thoughts from a desire to cause harm, but with harm OCD, you may interpret the thought to mean you will act on it.
 Or, you will need reassurance that you’re a good person, and then engage in compulsive behaviors to reduce anxiety and protect yourself against these feared behaviors.